piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 ### Step 2: Decide which theme mapping to use

 After we have our theme we must define it so that the JungiThemeBundle could recognize it.
 To define a theme you have for use three various theme mappings: xml, yaml and php.
 For this tutorial I chose the xml theme mapping.
-The theme mapping file for this theme can look like below:
+The file of this theme mapping for this theme can looks like below:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>